-FMDT'S Thanksgiving Holiday Hours:
+FMDT'S Holiday Hours:

-Wednesday, 11/27: Offices Closing at 3:00 pm ET
+Tuesday, 12/31: Offices Closing at 3:00 pm ET

 First Maryland Disability Trust and PLAN of Maryland-D.C., Inc. are proud to announce a new strategic affiliation that will expand access to high-quality trust resources and case management for individuals with special needs and their families throughout Maryland.
 Learn more.